exercism/gleam/exercises/concept/bettys-bike-shop/.docs/instructions.md

 ## 3. Format the price for display on the website

 Since Betty's bikes are sold in pounds, prices should be displayed with the symbol "£".
-Your second task is thus to implement the `pounds_to_pence` function, taking an amount of pounds as a `Float` and returning its price displayed as a `String` with the pound symbol prepended.
+Your second task is thus to implement the `pounds_to_string` function, taking an amount of pounds as a `Float` and returning its price displayed as a `String` with the pound symbol prepended.

 You should import the `gleam/float` and `gleam/string` modules before using them.

-You should also define the type annotation for `pounds_to_pence`.
+You should also define the type annotation for `pounds_to_string`.

 ```gleam
 pounds_to_string(1.06)